 MADE SAFE Review: A New Certification

-There’s a new non-profit watchdog in town and they are on a mission to do…exactly what their name implies.
-MADE SAFE is encouraging every product to obtain their certification so that we can feel comfortable about the toxicity of the ingredients in our products.
-The struggle to know whether a particular ingredient has a long name because it’s dangerous is real!
-MADE SAFE is looking to take a little more of the guess work out of shopping, adding an extra piece of peace of mind.
+There’s a new non-profit watchdog in town, and they are on a mission to do what their name implies.
+MADE SAFE is encouraging products to obtain their certification so that we can feel comfortable with the ingredients in our products.
+The struggle to know whether a particular component has a long name because it’s dangerous is real!
+MADE SAFE is looking to take a little more of the guesswork out of shopping, adding an extra piece of peace of mind.
 In the organization’s own words:

 “We make it easy for consumers to know if products contain ingredients that are safe for use on their babies, bodies, and in their homes.
 Shopping our seal is think-proof.
 It’s also the first time the American public has been given the ability to know what products are safe to use at the point of purchase.
 Some say this idea is revolutionary.
 Others say it’s too hard.
 We say the idea is simple: Products should do no harm.
 We say the time has come.”

 MADE SAFE Founder and Executive Director, Amy Ziff, in a TEDx Talk discusses the unprecedented toxic exposure that we face in our world where diseases linked to toxic chemicals like cancer, auto-immune disorders, early-onset puberty, infertility, Alzheimer’s, ADHD, diabetes, and obesity are on the rise.